jarrodmillman/pose-stats/description.md

 The OSE will strive to widen participation in the developer community and the OSE itself---especially by involving the next generation of researchers and developers, and those outside of existing contributor communities.
 Such outreach will involve statistical and technical training, informed in part by the needs of the pilot projects and their developers.
+Given our experience and the experience of our colleagues in statistics departments across the nation, we believe there is a large demand for such an OSE.
+Increasing numbers of students are entering our departments already familiar with scientific Python and wanting more training in it.
+Our scoping activities will be designed to better understand this potential user and contributor community as well as to design a Statistical Python OSE to support and grow this community.

 An overarching goal of the OSE will be to extend what is learnt from the pilot projects to the entire class of products that span statistical Python.
 This will be achieved by building a community of statisticians, researchers, and students that give input on what an ideal statistical landscape should look like in Python;